AlonsoBTech/terraform-portfolio-project/README.md

 ```
 </details>

 Now we need to create our CloudFront distribution.
-The CloudFront distribution will need
+The CloudFront distribution will need an origing access
+identity.
+We need to configure the CloudFront:
+- Viewer protocol policy
+- Cache behavior
+- Geolocation restrictions
+- Setting the S3 domain name as cloudfront orirgin

 </details>